 |

 Grotty coppers and tokens - Normally discarded as too rough to ID.
 Arkansas Gary brings me a polish called Loc PLUS.
 It is made in the USA ( not available over here) and comes in a big tube, it works like magic on cruddy green coppers and tokens as it is like a fine white grinding paste to highlight the detail.
 It is not available in some states as guys have had real difficulty finding it.
+There are other metal polishes available in the UK that will do a similar job.
+Use this polish with the soft pad on a Dremel to highlight the detail on the coin.
 Texas John has sent me more information on the elusive Arkansas Gary's metal polish for copper coins.
 I have shown a before and after photo of how this can be really useful for cleaning usually discarded copper grots.
 I found a web site for the metal cleaner

 Loc PLUS .
 The reason people can't find it in the stores is because